 - Strong Focus on Technology and Research and Development.
 Our proximity to Silicon Valley and the past experience of our founders and executive officers in the technology industry have enabled us to recruit engineers with strong skills in power electronics, semiconductors, powerline communications and networking, and software design, which we have complemented with significant solar industry expertise from other members of our team. - Field-Proven Reliability.
-We have established industry leading reliability as represented by a mean time between failure, or MTBF, rate of approximately 0.3% per year.
-Product comparison data generated by Westinghouse Solar, based on a sample of 2009 and 2010 North American residential and small commercial installations, indicates a failure rate of 0.207% for microinverters and 9.43% for traditional central inverters. - Capital Efficient and Scalable Manufacturing.
+Our microinverters have established significantly improved reliability relative to traditional central inverter technology.
+Based on data from a sample of 2009 and 2010 North American residential and small commercial installations, Westinghouse Solar indicates that our microinverters have a failure rate of 0.207% compared to a significantly higher failure rate of 9.43% for traditional central inverters. - Capital Efficient and Scalable Manufacturing.
 We outsource all of our hardware manufacturing to manufacturing partners, including Flextronics, resulting in a low fixed-cost structure and reduced capital expenditure and working capital requirements. - Rapidly Expanding Distribution Channels.
-Since we shipped our first microinverter system in 2008, the base of installers using our products has grown to over 2,700 installers in North America as of June 30, 2011, and this number is increasing at a rate of approximately 100 each month. - Intense Focus on Customer Service for Installers.
+Since we shipped our first microinverter system in 2008, the base of installers using our products has grown to over 2,900 installers in North America as of September 30, 2011, and this number is increasing at a rate of approximately 100 each month. - Intense Focus on Customer Service for Installers.
 We believe we have cultivated an organizational focus on installer satisfaction that differentiates us from central inverter manufacturers, resulting in a high level of installer retention and "repeat" business.